Latest News

 • The enabler of the digital future of SA languages finds permanent home at NWU

-The South African Centre for Digital Language Resources (SADiLaR) will be celebrating the official opening of its building at the North-West University’s Potchefstroom campus on Friday, 22 November 2024.
+20 November 2024 The South African Centre for Digital Language Resources (SADiLaR) will be celebrating the official opening of its building at the North-West University’s Potchefstroom campus on Friday, 22 November 2024.
 The event will also see the launch of SADiLaR’s 5-Year (2024-2029) Strategic Plan and a special book publication of the Centre’s eight-year history.
-Invitees to this momentous occasion…
+Invitees to…

 Read more…